DOC Film Institute: History

+In 2011, film critic and theoretician Bill Nichols became chair of the advisory committee.

 Productions

-DocFilm produces films which provide a deeper introspection of a wide range of socio-cultural topics.
+DOCFilm produces films which provide a deeper introspection of a wide range of socio-cultural topics.
 Institute staff work with professional filmmakers, some of whom are Cinema Department faculty at San Francisco State University.
 State students benefit from working as interns on these films.
 Its productions include the following films:

-Cachao: Uno mas (2010)
+Cachao: Uno mas (2008)

-Doc Film Institute's first production, this movie is a tribute to Afro-Cuban musician Israel "Cachao" López.
-Filmed in San Francisco, it was the result of a collaborative effort between professional filmmakers and Cinema Department students.
-It premiered at the San Francisco International Film Festival (2008) and was selected by festivals worldwide.
+Produced by DOCFilm founder Stephen Ujlaki along with Andy Garcia and Tom Luddy, DOCFilm's inaugural film is a tribute to Afro-Cuban musician Israel "Cachao" López.
+It was the result of a collaborative effort between professional filmmakers and Cinema Department students.
+It premiered at the San Francisco International Film Festival (2008), and was selected by festivals worldwide.
 In 2010 it premiered in the PBS series "American Masters".

 Chang Dai-chien in California (2011)

 This 23-minute film pays tribute to the 20th-century Chinese master painter Chang Dai-chien.
 The painter was filmed by Art historian Michael Sullivan in 1967.
 This footage was acquired by San Francisco State University who used the footage to create the documentary.